Nirakkoottu

-Nirakkoottu is a 1985 Indian Malayalam-language film directed by Joshiy, written by Dennis Joseph, starring Mammootty, Sumalatha, Urvashi, Lizy, Babu Namboothiri and Jose Prakash.
+Nirakkoottu is a 1985 Indian Malayalam-language crime thriller film directed by Joshiy, written by Dennis Joseph, starring Mammootty, Sumalatha, Urvashi, Lizy, Babu Namboothiri and Jose Prakash.
 The music was composed by Shyam.
 The story follows journalist Sasikala Varghese's (Urvashi) investigation of millionaire Ravi Varma (Mammootty), who is sentenced to death for the murder of his wife Mercy (Sumalatha).
+The film was remade in Tamil as Manithanin Marupakkam and in Kannada as Sathya Jyothi.

 Plot

-Sasikala Varghese gets a job as a news reporter in a Malayalam daily named "Keralarema", which is owned by M. K. Abraham.
+Sasikala Varghese gets a job as a news reporter in a Malayalam daily named Keralarema, which is owned by M. K. Abraham.
 Sasikala stays with her friend, Dr. Suma.
 She is assigned to interview Ravi Varma, a millionaire who is sentenced to death for the murder of his wife Mercy, who was also Sasikala's sister.
-The Supreme Court has sentenced Ravi to death, and the president has rejected Ravi's appeal.
+The Supreme Court has sentenced Ravi to death, and the President has rejected Ravi's appeal.
 Sasikala covers and publishes the story of Ravi Varma and is praised by Abraham, her boss, during the official meeting.
 They were then surprised by a feedback letter that had reached the Keralarema office regarding the published article.

 The film then transitions into a flashback following Ravi Varma, the accused man.
-Ravi is a wealthy man and the owner of an advertising agency.
+Ravi was a wealthy man and the owner of an advertising agency.
 Mercy is employed as a clerk in a firm and is also a classical dancer.
 Ravi had met Mercy during a dance program hosted at a club.
 He had then proposed an offer to Mercy for her to join his advertising agency as a model, which Mercy immediately rejects.
 However, upon losing her job as a clerk and with her family (consisting of an ill father, a younger sister and brother) already dependent on her income, she is forced to join Ravi's advertising agency.
 The advertising agency flourishes well with the utilization of Mercy's modeling skills.
 A career-oriented Ravi, in order to make Mercy stay with his firm permanently, proposes to Mercy and they get registry-married, as they belong to different religions.
 After a week-long honeymoon, Ravi forces his wife to pose for modeling with a half-dressed costume, despite her protests.
 This leads to conflict in their family life.
 Once Ravi learns that his wife is pregnant, an argument begins again regarding the fatherhood of the conceived child, and Ravi asks his wife to move out of his house.
 Mercy then takes shelter with her friend, Dr. Suma.
 Ravi files for divorce, and it is granted with the verdict that Ravi needs to compensate his wife and child on a monthly basis until the child becomes a youth.
 A drunken Ravi visits Mercy and tells her that instead of paying the compensation monthly, he would pay her all the money at once.
 Ravi then pulls a knife and murders Mercy.